gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * The 'num' parameter MUST be present and specifies the current version number of the group keying material.

-* The 'profile' parameter MUST be present and has value coap_group_oscore_app (TBD), which is defined in {{ssec-iana-groupcomm-profile-registry}} of this specification.
+* The 'ace-groupcomm-profile' parameter MUST be present and has value coap_group_oscore_app (TBD), which is defined in {{ssec-iana-groupcomm-profile-registry}} of this specification.

 * The 'exp' parameter MUST be present and specifies the expiration time in seconds after which the OSCORE Security Context derived from the 'key' parameter is not valid anymore.

 * The 'pub_keys' parameter is present only if the 'get_pub_keys' parameter was present in the Joining Request.
 If present, this parameter includes the public keys of the group members that are relevant to the joining node.
 That is, it includes: i) the public keys of the responders currently in the group, in case the joining node is configured (also) as requester; and ii) the public keys of the requesters currently in the group, in case the joining node is configured (also) as responder or monitor.
 If public keys are encoded as COSE\_Keys, each of them has as 'kid' the Sender ID that the corresponding owner has in the group, thus used as group member identifier.

 * The 'group_policies' parameter SHOULD be present and includes a list of parameters indicating particular policies enforced in the group.
-In particular, if the field "Sequence Number Synchronization Method" is present, it indicates the method to achieve synchronization of sequence numbers among group members (see Appendix E of {{I-D.ietf-core-oscore-groupcomm}}), by specifying the corresponding value from the "Sequence Number Synchronization Method" Registry defined in Section 8.6 of {{I-D.ietf-ace-key-groupcomm}}.
+In particular, if the field "Sequence Number Synchronization Method" is present, it indicates the method to achieve synchronization of sequence numbers among group members (see Appendix E of {{I-D.ietf-core-oscore-groupcomm}}), by specifying the corresponding value from the "Sequence Number Synchronization Method" Registry defined in Section 8.7 of {{I-D.ietf-ace-key-groupcomm}}.

 Finally, the joining node uses the information received in the Joining Response to set up the OSCORE Security Context, as described in Section 2 of {{I-D.ietf-core-oscore-groupcomm}}.
 From then on, the joining node can exchange group messages secured with Group OSCORE as described in {{I-D.ietf-core-oscore-groupcomm}}.